geodes-sms/bibler/README.md

 ![console_screenshot](https://a.fsdn.com/con/app/proj/bibler/screenshots/library.png/1)

 ## Features
-- Graphical user interface
+- Graphical user interface to manage a BibTeX bibliography
-- Python library to integrate programmatically
-- Web service to deploy online
 - Add, updated, delete references
-- Search through the list of references
+- Search through the library
 - Saves as simple BibTeX file
 - Validation against BibTeX standard
 - Import from BibTeX, CSV, or EndNote
 - Export to CSV, HTML, or SQL
+- Python module and API to integrate programmatically
+- Web service to deploy online as a service

 ## Installation